 The business written by the Company is driven mainly by the large corporate segment with lower contribution from the aviation and space sector than previously as a result of Brexit planning within the SCOR Group.
-SCOR UK has a welldiversified line of business book (property, property energy, engineering, liability, offshore, aviation, space).
-The business book is also diversified by geographical spread insuring risks globally with the main locations being North America, continental Europe, and the United Kingdom.
+SCOR UK has a well-diversified line of business book (property, property energy, engineering, liability, offshore, aviation, space).
+The business book is also diversified by geographical spread insuring risks globally with the main locations being North America, Canada, Australia, and the United Kingdom.